 This article will evaluate some of the top Headless CMS options: Sanity, Strapi, Storyblok, Prismic, and Contentful.
 Each provides unique customization, integration capabilities, and scalability advantages.

-Understanding these platforms’ strengths will help you choose the best option to meet your business needs and technical requirements.
+Understanding these popular platforms’ strengths will help you choose the best option to meet your business needs and technical requirements.

 What is a Headless CMS?